Treating Incontinence in Women with Medicine

 Treating Incontinence in Women: Special Therapies

-Your healthcare provider will discuss your choices for treating your urinary incontinence.
+Urinary incontinence is the uncontrolled leakage of urine.
+Your doctor will discuss your choices for treating your urinary incontinence.
 These depend on the cause of your problem and any other health issues you have.
 Often behavioral changes are tried first, followed by various medicines.
-If these methods are unsuccessful, 1 or more of the therapies described below may be part of your treatment plan.
+If these methods don't help, one or more of the therapies described below may be part of your treatment plan.

 Biofeedback

+Biofeedback uses special sensors to measure muscle contractions that control urination.
 This method is taught by a nurse or physical therapist.
-During the therapy, a small sensor is placed in your vagina or rectum.
+During the therapy, a small sensor is placed in your vagina or near your anus.
+It's connected to a computer screen and shows on a graph when you use your pelvic floor muscles.
 Another sensor is placed on your stomach.
+This finds activity when you use abdominal muscles instead of those on the pelvic floor.
 Other types of sensors are also available.
 These sensors read signals from the pelvic floor muscles.
-When you contract or relax your muscles, these signals are shown as images on a computer screen.
-Using the images, you can learn to relax or contract certain muscles.
-This can help you strengthen and better control these muscles.
+When you tighten (contract) or relax your muscles, these signals can be heard as audible tones or seen as images on a computer screen.
+Using these cues, you can learn to relax or contract certain muscles and tailor your exercise program.
+This can help you make these muscles stronger and control them better.
 And it can help you learn pelvic floor muscle exercises.

 Closeup cross section of female pelvis showing sensor in vagina.